-Frame level performance is being emphasized in the upcoming "Guaranteed Frame Rate" (GFR) service being considered in the traffic management group.
+In many ATM data services including ABR and UBR, a user can request frame-level treatment of data.
+For example, a user can signal its preference for early packet discard (EPD) indicating that the network discards whole frames rather than individual cells.
+Frame-level performance (and conformance) is emphasized further in the upcoming "Guaranteed Frame Rate" (GFR) service.
 In that service, the loss rates are guaranteed for frames.
 When a frame is dropped all cells of the frame are dropped (without any additional harm to the user).